 • the form status changes from In Progress to another status.

-If intercompany validation is enabled for the reporting package, Collectors can execute intercompany validation at the reporting entity level.
-Intercompany validation checks that transactions between related reporting entities match — for example, that the total financial amount that Reporting entity A reports against Reporting entity B must equal the total amount that Reporting entity B reports against Reporting entity A — but with opposite signs (one positive, one negative).
+If intercompany validation is enabled for the reporting package, collectors can execute intercompany validation at the reporting entity level.
+Intercompany validation checks that transactions between related reporting entities match — for example, that the total financial amount that Reporting entity A reports against Reporting entity B must equal the total amount that Reporting entity B reports against Reporting entity A — but with opposite signs, one positive and one negative.

 The 'Execute IC validation' button is displayed.